skillrepos/containers/codespace-labs.md

 ![changing port protocol](./images/k8sdev20.png?raw=true "Changing the Port Protocol")

 4. In the browser, you'll see a login screen.
 We'll use the token option to get in.
-Run the command below and then copy the output.
+Switch back to the TERMINAL tab and run the command below and then copy the output.

 ```
 k -n kubernetes-dashboard create token admin-user